hpz937/LogUtil/README.md

 You can also set the log file path and the execution environment (CLI or not) using the setLogFile and setRunFromCli methods respectively.

-### Running the tests
-Explain how to run the automated tests for this system.

-### Deployment
-Add additional notes about how to deploy this on a live system.

 ### Built With
 - adhocore/cli - Command line interface library for PHP